 Irinotecan after previous adjuvant FOLFOX or CapeOX within the past 12 months

-Used as subsequent therapy in combination with irinotecan or irinotecan-based therapy for refractory disease or in combination with FOLFOX regimen if previously treated with irinotecan-based therapy without oxaliplatin
+Subsequent therapy in combination with irinotecan or irinotecan-based therapy for refractory disease or in combination with FOLFOX regimen if previously treated with irinotecan-based therapy without oxaliplatin

 Used in combination with vemurafenib and irinotecan in individuals with BRAF V600E mutation positive disease as ANY ONE of the following: